 What are you doing, Joe?

-I look, I know you I know you get your sippy cup, your warm milky.
+I know you get your sippy cup.

 You say night night, but what the hell are you doing?